usaid-cs/yesterday-i-learned/random.md

 - Apparently a dude called Lnafziger really doesn't like it when [his passengers clap when he lands the aircraft safely](https://aviation.stackexchange.com/a/2526), when he's just doing his job.
 So don't clap when your captain is Lnafziger.
 Otherwise, [no one in the cockpit can hear you clap](http://www.news.com.au/travel/travel-advice/flights/why-you-should-never-clap-when-a-flight-lands/news-story/2af9455ff1661c59c13deac4d1239e7f), so... no need to clap.
 - In the first episode ever, if Rick could go to a dimension where bone-healing serum is available in every corner drug store, why didn't he also go to a dimension where megaseeds are available in every corner drug store?
 - Korean chopsticks are made of metal just because [they have a lot of metal](https://www.reddit.com/r/WatchandLearn/comments/7n0k79/3_different_types_of_chopsticks_xpost/dry6gs6/)...?
 But if they have a lot of metal, why try to save metal by making metal chopsticks short and flat...?
-- If you are neither black, white, nor hispanic, then chances are [you aren't in prison](https://www.statista.com/statistics/221003/number-of-us-state-prisoners-in-custody-by-race-or-hispanic-origin/).
+- If you are neither african-american, caucasian-american, nor hispanic-american, then chances are [you aren't in prison](https://www.statista.com/statistics/221003/number-of-us-state-prisoners-in-custody-by-race-or-hispanic-origin/).
 Percentage wise, that's 1.1% for blacks, 0.19% for whites, and 0.48% for hispanics.
 - The world's worst beer by bitterness is the [Carbon Smith **FUCKS UP YOUR SHIT** IPA](https://firstwefeast.com/drink/hoppiest-beers-of-all-time/carbon-smith), at 2600 IBUs, presumably brewed to make hipsters shut the FUCK up (speculation).
 - "No ragrets" came from [a movie](https://www.youtube.com/watch?v=_DnKNClu2XM), so it's not funny anymore.
 (We're the Millers, with wrinkly Rachel in it)
 - [TLSvx.y is SSLv3.x.](https://blog.cloudflare.com/why-tls-1-3-isnt-in-browsers-yet/) The POODLE attack that downgraded TLS 1.x to SSLv3 was mitigated only by disabling SSLv3, so if TLS 1.0 were to be compromised, shit would go flying.